 1. By the numbers: 200+ dance academies

-At any given moment in Cali, there is more spinning, kicking, and shimmying, per capita, than anywhere else on the planet.
-With 40+ venues playing salsa, 80+ bands, and 200+ dance academies, Cali simply has more places to dance and people to dance with.
+At any given moment, there is more spinning, kicking, and shimmying, per capita, than anywhere else on the planet.
+With 40+ venues playing salsa, 80+ bands, and 200+ salsa schools in Cali, it simply has more places to dance and people to dance with.
 (And that doesn’t even include the countless informal spaces where people dance or practice — like casual workshops in hostels.
 Or sessions with independent instructors, like our expert team at Salsa Classes Cali.)

 Yes, Cali may be 2,000 miles from the cradle of salsa in New York.
 And no, it isn’t home to droves of world-famous salsa bands, like Puerto Rico.
 But by the numbers, there are simply more future dance partners awaiting you in Cali’s vibrant venues than anywhere else.

 Numbers alone can’t do Cali salsa justice.
 As Yoda advises young Luke Skywalker, just reach out with your feelings, and you’ll sense that the city is strong in the (salsa) Force.
 The city’s drive to dance is inexhaustible.
 So much so that you could easily bar hop between multiple salsa parties 7 days a week.
 From boisterous Thursday nights at Tintindeo to sophisticated Sunday evenings the old-school at El Mulato Cabaret — the city is alive with salsa 24/7.
 It’s Cali’s secret source of power, a vibration connecting the entire city.

 3. Hot salsa festivals